Categorifying Hecke algebras at prime roots of unity, part I: Introduction

 Following the motif from the parallel world of quantum groups, if we want to categorify the Hecke algebra at a prime root of unity, we should equip the diagrammatic Hecke category with the structure of a gaea.
 In this paper, we only examine simply-laced type.
 As in the outline of \cite{EQpDGbig}, we first compute all possible differentials on the category, obtaining a large family of even differentials.
 Then, for each of the defining idempotent decompositions, we compute the corresponding graph and determine for which differentials the graph has no cycles.
 We temporarily call such a differential \emph{good}.
 Once again, this constraint is enough to pin down the differential precisely: only two dual differentials ($d$ and $\bar{d}$) are good, and could possibly induce the correct $p$-dg Grothendieck group.
 We explicitly check all possible choices of projection and inclusion maps for each of the defining idempotent decompositions.

-\begin{rem} Some of the defining idempotent decompositions require dg filtrations rather than Fc-filtrations, because the summands in question are not Bott-Samelson bimodules and thus not pre-existing objects in the diagrammatic Hecke category.
-In fact, they require a slight generalization which mixes the concepts of a dg filtration and a Fc-filtration, see \S\ref{subsec-mixedFc}. \end{rem}
+\begin{rem} Some of the defining idempotent decompositions require dg-filtrations rather than Fc-filtrations, because the summands in question are not Bott-Samelson bimodules and thus not pre-existing objects in the diagrammatic Hecke category.
+In fact, they require a slight generalization which mixes the concepts of a dg-filtration and a Fc-filtration, see \S\ref{subsec-mixedFc}. \end{rem}

 \begin{rem} A differential on the Hecke category induces a differential on its polynomial ring, which for the Elias-Khovanov version of the diagrammatic category is assumed to be $\Bbbk[x_1, \ldots, x_n]$ with its standard action of $S_n$.
 This polynomial ring has a standard differential, where $d(x_i) = x_i^2$.
 In our classification we do not assume that this is the differential on the polynomial ring.
 Instead, we prove that when the differential is good, the $p$-dg polynomial ring is forced to be isomorphic to the standard one.
 Moreover, we prove that Hecke category, if constructed instead using the $(n-1)$-dimensional reflection representation of $S_n$, does not admit a good differential! \end{rem}